|

 Victim Assistance

-Coordinator-Sheri Mann 720-606-8005 The Probation Department/s Victim Assistance Coordinator provides services when an offender is placed on probation.
+Victim Services Officer: Kim Sherer - 970-475-2833.
+The Probation Department/s Victim Services Officer provides services when an offender is placed on probation.
 Consistent with the Colorado Victim Rights Amendment, victims of specified crimes are notified of the defendant's sentence to probation and are invited to request notification of significant events during the period of probation.
-The Victim Assistance Coordinator provides referrals for victims, as well as general assistance.
+The Victim Services Officer provides referrals for victims, as well as general assistance.

-The Mental Health Caseload is intended to serve Defendants who’s mental health disorder primarily, rather than their criminogenic needs, significantly disrupts their ability to meet the demands of regular probation.
+Contact: Esperanza Ortiz 970-475-2842.
+The Adult Mental Health Caseload is intended to serve offender's whose mental health disorder primarily, rather than their criminogenic needs, significantly disrupts their ability to meet the demands of regular probation.
 The objective of this specialized caseload is to provide intensive treatment centered probation supervision for high need and/or high risk offenders with severe and persistent mental illness.
-Defendants with a documented Serious Mental Illness, who are granted regular probation or a deferred sentence, can be referred and internally screened to assess for placement on the Mental Health Caseload.
+Offenders with a documented Serious Mental Illness, who are granted regular probation or a deferred sentence, can be referred and internally screened to assess for placement on the Mental Health Caseload.

 Collections Investigation

-Collections Investigator Geri Eckes 970-475-2828 The Collections Investigator (CI) is responsible for collecting court ordered fines, fees, costs, and restitution.
-Defendants who do not pay assessed amounts immediately must contact the CI to determine if they are eligible for a payment plan.
+Collections Investigator Geri Eckes 970-475-2828 or Sandra Perez 970-475-2805.
+Walk-in hours are Monday through Thursday 8:00 to 4:30.
+Collections Investigators are responsible for collecting court ordered fines, fees, costs, and restitution.
+Defendants who do not pay assessed amounts immediately must meet with a Collections Investigator to determine if they are eligible for a payment plan.
 Defendants will either be informed that they do not qualify and must pay their balance in full within two business days or a payment plan will be established.

 Spanish Language Interpreter

-Carlos Lang 970-475-2811 The probation department has a full-time Spanish language interpreter that provides interpretive services for the Spanish-speaking offenders who are undergoing court ordered evaluations or investigations or have been placed on probation.
+Christina Moreno-Villanueva 970-475-2826 The Probation Department has a full-time Spanish language interpreter that provides interpretive services for the Spanish-speaking offenders undergoing court ordered evaluations or investigations or who have been placed on probation.

-Drug Court -Weld County recently established an Adult Drug Court with a mission of integrating substance abuse treatment, mental health treatment, intensive supervision and judicial oversight to promote public safety and individual responsibility, to reduce crime, and to improve the quality of life for participants and their families.
-The purpose of the Weld County Drug Court is to hold participants accountable and help them develop the skills necessary to attain long term sobriety.The probation officer assigned to Drug Court provides close monitoring, frequent/ random drug screens, substance abuse treatment referral and coordination and accountability.
+Weld County Adult Treatment Court -Contact: Cindy Peterson 970-475-2827.
+Weld County established an Adult Treatment Court with a mission of integrating substance abuse treatment, mental health treatment, intensive supervision and judicial oversight to promote public safety and individual responsibility, to reduce crime, and to improve the quality of life for participants and their families.
+The purpose of the Weld County Adult Treatment Court is to hold participants accountable and help them develop the skills necessary to attain long term sobriety.The probation officer assigned to the Treatment Court provides close monitoring, frequent/ random drug screens, substance abuse treatment referral and coordination and accountability.

-The 19th Judicial District DUI Court, a county court program, targets repeat drunk driving offenders who abuse alcohol at a high level or who are alcohol dependent and whose assessment, including amenability to treatment, require intensive supervision and treatment.
-The participant undergos a substance abuse assessment and a supervision plan is developed with his/her probation officer that includes random drug testing, treatment, regular court reviews, community service, fines and restitution, and increasingly severe sanctions for non-compliance.
+Weld County DUI Court- Contact: Marlene Amat 970-475-2862.
+DUI Court is a county court program,that targets repeat drunk driving offenders who abuse alcohol at a high level or who are alcohol dependent and whose assessment, including amenability to treatment,indicates they would benefit from intensive supervision and treatment.
+The participant undergoes a substance abuse assessment and a supervision plan is developed with his/her probation officer that includes random drug testing, treatment, regular court reviews, community service, fines and restitution, and increasingly severe sanctions for non-compliance.

 |